Elder Financial Abuse

 The abuse and mistreatment of seniors is not just a matter of neglect or violence.
 Financial abuse is also all too common, and often, caregivers and family members are the culprits.

-The Assisted Living Federation of America defines elder financial exploitation as “the illegal use of an older adult’s funds or property for the benefits of someone besides the older adult.
+Argentum, formerly the Assisted Living Federation of America, defines elder financial exploitation as “the illegal use of an older adult’s funds or property for the benefits of someone besides the older adult.
 This includes theft, fraud, and use of influence over the senior to gain control over an older person’s money or property.”

 Whether it is a scam artist or a caregiver perpetrating the financial abuse, the problem is widespread, and the effects can be devastating.

 A recent poll conducted by IPT/IPI asked a wide range of experts, from elder law attorneys to health care professionals, about the dangers of financial exploitation to America’s seniors.
 The most shocking fact to come out of the survey?